 - The intoxicated student and

-- Student(s) actively assisting the intoxicated student.
+- All student(s) actively involved in assisting the intoxicated student.

 Actively assisting requires that an individual: